 Experience hours may be any combination of classroom, lab, and shop or plant time such as internships and/or co-op work-study programs for the Green and Blue credentials; all other credentials only count paid work hours.
 Hours are cumulative lifetime hours, not related to any calendar or school year.
 School hours must be from a WCA EDUcation Member school.

-WCA maintains a record, as represented by the Passport, of each Woodworker’s points and provides verification to educators or employers as requested by the Woodworker.
+WCA maintains a record, in our Registry, of each Candidate’s points and provides verification to educators or employers as requested by the Woodworker.
 Students in a WCA accredited school have the option earn the Sawblade Certificate before the Green Credential if they don’t acquire enough hours in school for a Green Credential, which is typical for a high school program.

 Note: Every Passport holder/candidate must pass the BASIC Layout and Measurement Skill evaluations before earning any additional Skill Points.

 An experienced Woodworker with the requisite experience hours can test DIRECTLY to any Credential without progressing through the series (Green, Blue, Red, Gold, Diamond).
 Contact the WCA office to create a custom career path.
 Your achievements are recorded in the WCA Registry.

 Below are the requirements for each of the credential levels:

 30 Skill Points and 800 experience hours in school or industry.

 The 10 Skill Points recorded for achieving the Sawblade Certificate (if earned) will be applied, meaning only 20 more Skill Points need be earned for Green.